dnng1/CS4352Group16/README.md

 * **Create events**: Users can create custom social events for a social group
 * **Search**: Search on the homepage for upcoming events

+## Quality Argument
+InterLink is a social platform developed for international migrants looking for low pressure ways to adapt socially.
+It aims to create personalized experiences through which users can maximize benefits and minimize struggles as a community.
+Our team has developed a clear, efficient, and user friendly app for users to engage easily and have a pleasurable experience.

+VISUALIZATION
+Using a visual hierarchy system, different levels and depth of information are presented in layers.
+For instance, on our home page, each event has a title, location, and time on the main card for quick scanning.
+If the user wants to find more information, they can click on the event, which will pull a pop up that displays more details.
+This way, we prevent any sort of cognitive overload and make it easier for the user to read and manage information.

+In addition, we have utilized a minimalist design, with few colors, simple layouts, and bubbly presentation styles.
+This keeps it easy to locate various levels of information while also creating a pleasing experience when moving through workflows in the app.

+NAVIGATION
+Through the use of purposeful icons, symbols, labels, and buttons, we have made it easy for users to navigate through the app.
+Everything is self explanatory as the buttons speak for themselves and utilize color coding to help the user understand what has been processed.
+For instance, when the user accepts an event, the button turns green, helping confirm that the event has been updated as per the user’s request.
+In addition, we have made it extremely easy for users to navigate between pages.
+In our personality quiz, rather than having to backtrack all the way to a specific question to edit it, the user can simply click on an edit icon at the end and a back to summary icon at every question to simply jump from anywhere.
+This prevents overload and effort on the users side, saving time and energy by making everything quickly accessible.
+In addition, the app includes a help guide that walks users through the app at any point with a visual of where various features are located.

+PERSONALIZATION
+Interlink reads users' personalities based on a short quiz during the registration process.
+Based on answers, it will process a set of groups they can join.
+This creates a more personalized experience as the events and people they interact with will align with their expectations and create smooth transitions into friendships.

+Overall, we have designed our app in a way that simplifies work, clearly manages data, and provides a satisfying overall experience for the user.

 ## Requirements
 * iOS mobile device or Android
 * Expo Go (download from Play Store or App Store)